Emergencies, call KU Police at 913-588-5030.

 4.4 Group II University Violations.
 Fine: $50

 4.5A Group III-A University Violations.
-Fine: $60
+Fine: $50

-4.5B Group III-B University Violations Fine $150
+4.5B Group III-B University Violations.
+Fine $150

-4.7 Group V University Violations Fine $200
+4.7 Group V University Violations.
+Fine $200

-5.4 Towing and impoundment of vehicles:a) Vehicles repeatedly found on campus without a valid University parking permit will be towed.
+a) Vehicles found on campus and ticketed four times without a valid University parking permit will be towed.
 Removal shall be made irrespective of the knowledge that said vehicle belongs to or is operated by a person or persons eligible for university parking permit privileges.

 Vehicles may be towed from campus at any time if they interfere with the efficient operation of the traffic and parking at the University of Kansas Medical Center.
-Group III and IV university violations subject a vehicle to removal from the campus and impoundment, or immobilization.
+Group III and IV university violations subject a vehicle to removal from the campus and impoundment.
 Violations are posted to the record of the person in whose name a motorized vehicle is titled or in the name of the person who has registered the vehicle with Parking Services.
 Any motor vehicle that has broken down on university property must be reported immediately to the University of Kansas Medical Center Parking Services Department.
 Major repairs to vehicles on university property are prohibited.
 All charges for towing and/or storage are the responsibility of the individual.

 Vehicles subject to and pending tow will be issued a tow warning.
 You must contact the Parking Office within 48 hours or the date of the notice affixed to your vehicle.
 If contact is not made within 48 hours, your vehicle will be towed and impounded when sighted on campus.